PIH/openmrs-distro-pihemr/README.md

 After it fails, notice that a openmrs-runtime.properties file should have been created in the ~/openmrs/[serverId]

-Add a line to these file specifying which of our configs to use for this server.
-For instance, to use the Mirebalais configuration, add the following nto the runtime properties:
+You will need to add two lines to these file, one specifying which of our configs to use for this server, and another referencing the location of the config files (which you checked out as part of the mirebalais-puppet project above).
+For instance, if you want to set up the Mirebalais CI environment, and you checked out the mirebalais puppet project into your home directory, add the following nto the runtime properties:

 pih.config=mirebalais,mirebalais-humci
+pih.config.dir=/home/[your-home-directory]/mirebalais-puppet/mirebalais-modules/openmrs/files/config

 Then rerun: